gooop/LytRacer/README.md

 To build this project, clone it into a directory and type `./gradlew build`

 ## Install
-To install this project, take the "LytRacer-1.20.4-0.0.1.0.jar" from the /build/libs/ directory and put it into your Spigot/Paper server's plugins directory.
+To install this project, take the LytRacer jar from the /build/libs/ directory and put it into your Spigot/Paper server's plugins directory.